swiss-ai-center/a-guide-to-mlops/docs/conclusion.md

 ## End of your journey

-We appreciate your continued support!
+You've built a complete MLOps workflow from local experimentation to production deployment on Kubernetes, with continuous improvement through systematic data labeling.
+You now have the skills to:

+- Version control code, data, and models
+- Automate training and deployment with CI/CD
+- Serve models in production with monitoring
+- Continuously improve models with new labeled data

 We trust that you found this guide both enjoyable and informative.
-We encourage you to explore the left sidebar for additional MLOps-related resources that we believe might further enhance your understanding and skills in this rapidly evolving and increasingly important field.
+We encourage you to explore the [additional MLOps-related resources](../references/) that we believe might further enhance your understanding and skills in this rapidly evolving and increasingly important field.

 If you encounter any difficulties, please don't hesitate to reach out to us on [GitHub](https://github.com/swiss-ai-center/a-guide-to-mlops).